 Co-produced by

-Director: Andrea Arnold Screenplay: Andrea Arnold Duration: 119 minutes Language: English original / English subtitles Production Countries: United Kingdom, France Production Companies: House Productions, Ad Vitam Cast: Nykiya Adams, Jason Buda, Barry Keoghan, Franz Rogowski German Distributor: MFA Festivals: Cannes, Telluride, Toronto, San Sebastián, Vancouver, Hamptons, London
+Director: Andrea Arnold Screenplay: Andrea Arnold Duration: 119 minutes Language: English original / German subtitles Production Countries: United Kingdom, France Production Companies: House Productions, Ad Vitam Cast: Nykiya Adams, Jason Buda, Barry Keoghan, Franz Rogowski German Distributor: MFA Festivals: Cannes, Telluride, Toronto, San Sebastián, Vancouver, Hamptons, London